 While in booking, the individual has the right to call their attorney and any relative or friend.
-If posting bail is available, the individual will be given time in booking to do so before changing into Alaska DOC clothing and taken to a housing unit.
-Note: bail can still be posted at any time (see below Paying Bail/Bond).
+If posting bail is available, the defendant is given a fair amount of time in booking to do this before they are changed into DOC clothing and taken to a housing unit.
+Note that bail can still be posted at any time (see below Paying Bail/Bond).

-Within the first 24-hours of an individual's arrest on new criminal charges, you may visit at any time, day or night.
+You also may visit someone at any time, day or night, within 24 hours of the prisoner's initial arrest on new criminal charges.
 Attorneys and legal representatives may also visit a prisoner at any time during the first 24 hours.
 To visit someone within the first 24 hours, you do not need to be on an approved visitors list - go to the front desk of the facility with your valid state or government ID and the visit can be arranged.
 All other rules of visitation apply.
-After the initial 24-hours, you must be on the prisoner's approved visitor list.